Top tips: How to negotiate a car price

 Ask for extra

-Speak to a few different dealers to see which is prepared to offer the best price on the model you want.
-And get quotes in writing – once you have a quote from a showroom, you can take it to another and ask them to beat it.
-Don’t let a salesperson pressure you into buying there and then – walk away if the offer isn’t good enough.
+Speak to different dealers to see who's prepared to offer you the best price on your preferred model.
+Get these quotes in writing, then take them to another dealer and ask them to beat the best price.
+Don’t be pressured into buying there and then – walk away if the price isn’t right.